perforce/p4prometheus/INSTALL.md

 For non-SDP installation:

     */1 * * * * /path/to/monitor_metrics.sh -p $P4PORT -u $P4USER -nosdp > /dev/null 2>&1 ||:
+    */1 * * * * /path/to/monitor_wrapper.sh -p $P4PORT -u $P4USER -nosdp  > /dev/null 2>&1 ||:

-If not using SDP then please ensure that appropriate LONG TERM TICKET is setup in the environment that this script is running.
+If not using SDP then please ensure that an appropriate LONG TERM TICKET is setup in the environment that this script is running in.

 ### Checking for blocked commands